This page covers Prior Authorization Rejections (also known as a PA.) It describes what they are and why they happen.

 PA's can take from 30 minutes to days or even weeks to get approved.
 Some medications are NEVER approved.
 The patient is often left stuck in the middle of this whole mess, a pawn in a very much bigger insurance coverage game.

 Patients are often confused about why this has happened, or they may be angry at the insurance company.
 And they have a reason to be mad since their treatment has been delayed; possibly even denied.
 A PA is a major inconvenience for everyone involved.

 Pharmacy Techs often are the pharmacies voice in communicating the "bad news" to customers, since usually pharmacists are often involved in other higher-level duties, like patient counselling and taking prescriptions verbally from doctors.

 One of the most frustrating and unrewarding duties I had during the time I worked in the retail pharmacy setting was attempting to explain to guests that their prescription and treatment was on hold because of a Prior Auth.

 I often felt "out of my element" and unprepared when customers would ask me "Why?" and I often didn't have the right answers for them.

 Sometimes a PA is Step Therapy in disguise.
-Step Therapy is when a patient has to try a cheaper drug first before they can move up to the next step for the more expensive prescription.
+Step Therapy is when a patient has to try a cheaper drug (or drugs) first before they can move up to the next step for the more expensive prescription.
 Once the treatment with the less expensive med is ineffective/unsuccessful, then the more expensive rx may now be covered.

 Grab this Collection of OVER